Samaritaine metro station

-Samaritaine (/fr/) is a Charleroi Metro station, located in the northeastern end of Charleroi downtown, in fare zone 1.
+Samaritaine (/fr/) is a Charleroi Metro station, located at the northeastern edge of downtown Charleroi, in fare zone 1.
 Samaritaine is an underground station featuring a central platform, with street access at both ends.

-While trams drive on the right on most of the Charleroi Pre-metro network, they drive on the left on the Gilly line, of which Samaritaine is part.
-The change of side occurs between Waterloo and Samaritaine.
+While trams run on the right on most of the network on most of the Charleroi Pre-metro network, they drive on the left on the Gilly line, of which Samaritaine is part.
+The change from right-hand to left-hand running occurs between Waterloo and Samaritaine.